 Why this blog?
-I wanted to keep a record of my personal and professional transition from mid age to old age, Well, let’s face it.
-Even if we don’t like the term “old age” we’re all aging and my friends and colleagues are becoming the new generation of seniors.
+I wanted to keep a record of my personal and professional transition from mid to late career.
+My late career could extend into my 80s or 90s.
+That sure sounds strange to me and it might sound strange to you too.
+Let’s face it.
+Even if we don’t like the term “old age” we’re all aging.
+Me, my friends and colleagues are becoming the new generation of seniors.
+Our “kids” are approaching middle age.
 What does that mean?
 How does that feel?
-I explore many of these thoughts and feelings in a creative community.
-You can join us – virtually!
+How do I educate myself for the journey ahead of me?
+What are the developmental stages involved?
+What are my options?
+What is my legacy?
+I explore many of these thoughts and feelings with others in my networks.
+I’ll be blogging, making creative art journals and producing videos as I go along.

 The end of midlife marks the beginning of what is known as “the Third Age”.
 Third Age is an emerging concept made possible by our longer life expectancy that allows for a perceived life bonus of an identified active and healthy “life stage” of 30 years.
 This was not recognized or documented by previous generations.
 The Third Age is now viewed as an important developmental period after mid-life that can significantly add to a life well-lived if regarded as an important stage of adult growth and development.
 It is recognized by the World Health Organization in the Life Course Approach to Health.